mkazuyuki/expether/ExpEther-QSG.md

 # Overview

 EEM must be the only one instance in the broadcast domain.
 EC will protect this and improve availability.
-In addition, XBOX is configured as storage for business continuity by route switching (changing group id).
+In addition, SSDs in I/O box (XBOX) can be used like shared-storage by route switching (changing group id) of EE.

 	+--------+    +-------+    +--------+    +-------+
 	| GBE    +----+ eesv1 +----+ 40G    +----+ XBOX  |